curl/curl/docs/BUGS.md

  If curl crashed, causing a core dump (in unix), there is hardly any use to send that huge file to anyone of us.
 Unless we have an exact same system setup as you, we can't do much with it.
-Instead we ask you to get a stack trace and send that (much smaller) output to us instead!
+Instead, we ask you to get a stack trace and send that (much smaller) output to us instead!

  The address and how to subscribe to the mailing lists are detailed in the